Last Updated on

 If you’re eligible for Medicare Part D prescription drug coverage, your plan should cover medications to treat your pre-existing condition (as long as those medications are normally covered under Part D).
 You should check the plan’s formulary, or list of prescription drugs, to be sure your specific medications are covered.
 Also, keep in mind that formularies may change at any time, and the Medicare plan will notify you if necessary.

 There are a few situations where having a pre-existing condition may affect your Medicare costs or coverage.
 For example, Medicare Advantage plans may deny you coverage if you have end-stage renal disease (ESRD).
-There are a few exceptions to this.
+However, there are exceptions in which Medicare Advantage plan enrollment is possible for individuals with ESRD.

 Having a pre-existing condition may also affect your Medicare costs is if you’re enrolling in a Medicare Supplement (Medigap) plan outside of your Medicare Supplement Open Enrollment Period.
 This is the six-month window when you have a guaranteed-issue right to any Medicare Supplement plan offered in your service area, regardless of your medical history or pre-existing conditions.
 You can’t be denied coverage or charged higher premiums during this time because of health.
 However, once your Medicare Supplement Open Enrollment Period is over, insurance companies can use medical underwriting, and the cost of your Medicare coverage could go up unless you have another situation where you have a guaranteed-issue right.